What causes pressure injuries?

-- Pressure ulcers occur as a result of the weight of the body pressing on the skin
+- Pressure injuries occur as a result of the weight of the body pressing on the skin

 - Also implicated is shear where different layers of skin rub over each other